aeeckhou/shallowHRD/README.md

 1. The overall pipeline works also on BAM files with a coverage much more important.
 2. The shallowHRD R script can be adapted to over kind of segmentation outputs ([QDNAseq](https://github.com/ccagc/QDNAseq) for instance)
-3. The ploidy provided by ControlFREEC is just
+3. The ploidy provided by ControlFREEC is just an indication and should only be taken as such

 ## Contact